 Entry 4: Bank Charges and Fees

 Banks provide various services, and sometimes these come with associated costs, known as bank charges or fees.
 These charges will appear as ‘Debit’ entries in your passbook, reducing your account balance.
-It’s essential to recognise these to avoid unexpected deductions.
+It is essential to recognise these to avoid unexpected deductions from your funds.

 Common charges include those for SMS alerts, issuing a new cheque book, or annual debit card maintenance fees.
-These are typically small amounts but can add up if you’re not aware of them.
-Descriptions might include ‘SMS CHRG’, ‘CHQ BOOK FEE’, or ‘CARD FEE’.
+These are typically small amounts but can add up if you are not aware of them.
+Descriptions might include ‘SMS CHRG’, ‘CHQ BOOK FEE’, or ‘CARD FEE’, clearly indicating the reason for the deduction.

 While your bank might offer a few free ATM transactions each month, exceeding this limit or using ATMs of other banks in certain cities can incur a fee.
-These charges will appear as ‘ATM CHRG’ or ‘INTERCHANGE FEE’.
-Always check your bank’s policy on free ATM transactions.
+These charges will appear as ‘ATM CHRG’ or ‘INTERCHANGE FEE’ in your passbook.
+Always check your bank’s policy on free ATM transactions to avoid surprises.

 Quick Context: Minimum Balance Charges

-If your account balance falls below the required minimum, banks may levy a penalty.
-This appears as ‘MIN BAL CHRG’ or ‘NON-MAINTENANCE FEE’.
+If your account balance falls below the required minimum average monthly balance, banks may levy a penalty.
+This appears as ‘MIN BAL CHRG’ or ‘NON-MAINTENANCE FEE’ and is a common reason for unexpected deductions.

 If a cheque you issue bounces due to insufficient funds, or a direct debit fails, your bank may impose a ‘PENALTY’ or ‘BOUNCE CHRG’.
-These charges are meant to cover the administrative costs incurred by the bank.
-Such fees highlight the importance of maintaining adequate funds.
+These charges are meant to cover the administrative costs incurred by the bank for processing failed transactions.
+Such fees highlight the importance of maintaining adequate funds in your account.

 - ATM Charges (ATM CHRG): Fees for exceeding free ATM transaction limits.